mtulio/mtulio.labs/docs/playbooks/openshift/ocp-cco-multi-tenant.md

 - decrease the costs per request when serving static files
 - decrease the downtime when migrating/replacing the issuer URL

-Additionally, I will describe how to use a custom DNS domain name as issuer URL, replacing the S3 Bucket or CloudFront Distribution DNS names.
+Additionally, I will describe how to use a custom DNS domain name as an issuer URL, replacing the S3 Bucket or CloudFront Distribution DNS names.

 If you are looking to explore more about OpenShift using STS as authentication mode, how the current architecture works, sequence flow, and interaction between applications and AWS STS services when assuming IAM Roles using the method `AssumeRoleWithWebIdentity`, take a look at the following articles: